Dry Eye Treatment

 • Blurred vision

-• Excessive watering as the eyes try to comfort an overly dry eye
+• Excessive watering as the eyes try to compensate for dryness

-• Eyes that seem to have lost the normal clear glassy luster
+• Eyes that seem to have lost their normal clear glassy luster

 How Is Dry Eye Treated?

-If untreated, dry eye can be more than just irritating or uncomfortable.
-Excessive dry eye can damage eye tissue and possibly scar the cornea, so it is important to seek out treatment from a qualified optometrist.
-Contact lens wear may be more difficult for those with dry eye due to the possibility of increased irritation and a greater chance of eye infection.
+If left untreated, dry eye can be more than just irritating or uncomfortable.
+Severe dry eye can damage eye tissue and possibly scar the cornea, so it is important to seek out treatment from a qualified optometrist.
+People with dry eyes may also have difficulty wearing contact lenses due to the possibility of increased irritation and infection.

-If you are experiencing the symptoms of dry eye, your Lawrenceville Family Eyecare optometrist can perform tests using diagnostic instruments to give a highly magnified view and evaluate the quality, amount, and distribution of tears.
-While dry eye cannot be cured, your eye’s sensitivity can be improved and treatment prescribed so that your eyes remain healthy and your vision is not affected.
+If you are experiencing the symptoms of dry eye, your Lawrenceville Family Eyecare optometrist can perform tests using diagnostic instruments to get a highly magnified view and evaluate the quality, amount, and distribution of your tears.
+While there’s no cure for dry eye, we can prescribe treatment to help you maintain your overall eye health, reduce discomfort and dryness, and prevent vision problems.

 Contact our office today to learn how we can help you treat dry eye syndrome and get well on your way to clear, comfortable vision.